 The National Oceanic and Atmospheric Administration (NOAA), National Sea Grant College Program, and the National Marine Fisheries Service (NMFS) offer the NMFS-Sea Grant Joint Fellowship program, which supports students pursuing doctoral degrees in population and ecosystem dynamics as well as marine resources economics.
 The program is designed to fulfill workforce development needs identified by the NOAA National Marine Fisheries Services and has provided opportunities for 126 PhD students since 1990.

-The Coastal Management Fellowship was established in 1996 to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management programs.
+The NOAA Coastal Management Fellowship was established in 1996 to provide on-the-job education and training opportunities in coastal resource management and policy for postgraduate students and to provide project assistance to state coastal zone management programs.
 The program matches postgraduate students with state coastal zone programs to work on projects proposed by the state and selected by the fellowship sponsor, the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management.
-This two-year opportunity offers a competitive salary, medical benefits, and travel and relocation expense reimbursement.
-Any student who will complete a master's or other advanced degree in natural resource management or environmental-related studies at an accredited U.S. university between January 1, 2016, and July 31, 2017 is eligible.
+This is a two-year opportunity that offers a competitive salary, medical benefits, and travel and relocation expense reimbursement.
+Any student who will complete a master's or other advanced degree in natural resource management or environmental-related studies at an accredited U.S. university.
 Students from a broad range of environmental programs are encouraged to apply.
 Students from non-U.S. institutions are not eligible.
-For more information, contact the Office's fellowship coordinator at email@example.com or visit the fellowship website at: www.coast.noaa.gov/fellowship.